AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-tail.md

 ### Responsibilities for Processing the Final Outputs:

-#### Verifying ordered arrays.

-The initial and inner kernel iterations may produce values in an unordered state due to the serial nature of the kernel, contrasting with the stack-based nature of code execution.

-This circuit ensures correct ordering of the public call requests in the public inputs (_public_call_requests_).

-A hints array is provided via the private inputs.
-For each hint _hints[i]_ at index _i_, this circuit locates the request at index _i_ in _public_call_requests_:

-- If the request is not empty:
-  - It must match the request at index _hints[i]_ in the public call requests in the previous iteration's public inputs (_prev_public_call_requests_).
-  - If _i_ != 0, its counter must be greater than the counter of the request at index _i - 1_.
-- If the request is empty:
-  - All the subsequent requests must be empty in both _public_call_requests_ and _prev_public_call_requests_.

-> Note that while ordering could occur gradually in each kernel iteration, the implementation is much simpler and **typically** more efficient to be done in the tail circuit.

 #### Siloing values.

 This circuit must silo the following with each item's contract address: